yolandalago/HRV-WA/README.md

 # HRV-WA
 HRV-WA algorithm, based on Frequency Möbius  Modulated (FMM) models [1], analyses 24-h HRV rhythms from RR data.
-HRV-WA predicts HRV and identifies Principal and Secondary waves involved in HRV analysis, see [citation] for details.
+HRV-WA predicts HRV and identifies Nocturnal and Diurnal waves involved in HRV analysis, see [citation] for details.

 # How to use
 HRV-WA code is implemented in R language programming and is easy to use.